 Press and release the UNLOCK button on the key fob once to unlock only the driver's door or twice to unlock all the doors.
 When the UNLOCK button is pressed, the illuminated entry will initiate, the parking lights will flash on twice and if installed, the cargo lamp will turn on for 30 seconds.

-The system can be programmed to unlock all the doors upon the first UNLOCK button press by using the following procedure:
+The system can be programmed to unlock all the doors or drivers door only upon the first UNLOCK button press by using the following procedure: